TextSynth Server

 2.1.1 First steps

 The TextSynth Server works only on x86 CPUs supporting AVX2 (all Intel CPUs since 2013 support it).
 The installation was tested on Fedora and CentOS/RockyLinux 8 distributions.
-Other distributions should work provided the libjpeg and libmicrohttpd libraries are installed.
+Other distributions should work provided the libmicrohttpd library is installed.

-1. Install the libjpeg and libmicrohttpd libraries.
+1. Install the libmicrohttpd library.
 If you use Fedora, RHEL, CentOS or RockyLinux, you can type as root:

-ts_test can be used without these libraries. ts_sd needs libjpeg. ts_server needs libjpeg and libmicrohttpd.
+ts_test can be used without these libraries. ts_server needs libmicrohttpd.
 Audio transcription requires the FFmpeg executable in order to convert the input audio file.

 2. Extract the archive and go into its directory: